yavorska-iryna/gitweb/index.md

 ## About Me
-I am a postdoctoral researcher in the Wehr lab, University of Oregon studying the role of inhibitory interneurons in processing sound.
+I am a scientist on the Mindscope team at the Allen Institute.
+I received my Ph.D. in Psychology from the University of Oregon in 2019.
+Advised by Mike, in the Wehr lab I studied the role of inhibitory interneurons in processing sound.
 (she/her)

 ## Research